Dangerous-property evidence board with maintenance, inspection, security video, lighting, and witness timeline items

 These questions reflect the most common decision points in high-stakes injury and civil-rights case review.

-What makes a premises liability case high value?
+What makes this type of case high value?

 Clear liability plus severe, well-documented damages and credible long-term loss evidence.